ivadomed/ivadomed/CONTRIBUTING.md

 ### Continuous Integration

 The PR can't be merged if [Github Actions "Run tests"](https://github.com/neuropoly/ivado-medical-imaging/actions) hasn't succeeded.
-If you are familiar with it, consult the test results and check for possibility of allowed failures.
+If you are familiar with it, consult the test results to fix the problem.

 ### Reviewers